How In-house Leaders Can Use Technology to Better Prepare for the Next Crisis

 During a crisis, corporate counsel deal with many unknowns that make answering a question like this a tricky business.
 We often need to make decisions long before all the facts are revealed.
 There are no rulebooks; no straight lines that lead to all the right answers.

-We can, however, take advantage of technology to ensure we are better informed during a crisis and better able to assist employees and clients.
+We can, however, take advantage of crisis preparation and recovery technology to ensure we are better informed during a crisis and better able to assist employees and clients.
 The use of technology tools can help you take decisive action now while also building continuity and stability into your business systems.
 This way, you are prepared to deftly manage any future crisis too.

 Use technology to provide the stability employees crave